emiadenuga/airline-performance-kpi-dashboard/README.md

 ## Key Questions
 - Which carriers have the highest delay and cancellation rates?
 - Which airports/routes are most operationally risky?
-- Where are severe delays most concentrated?
+- Where are delays most concentrated?
+- Do disruption patterns vary by season?

 ---